-Maps, Cartography, Earth Sciences, Geography, Geographic Information Systems (GIS), Government Documents
+Maps, Cartography, Human Geography, Geographic Information Systems (GIS), Government Documents

 John has worked professionally as the Assistant Map Librarian at the University of Minnesota (1990-1994) and as Sr. Assistant Librarian at the Behrend College of Penn State University (1994-2000) before being appointed to his present position at SU.